senacor/Tutorials-Microservices/README.md

 1. Make sure that all services defined in your docker-compose file point to containers available in the cloud.
 2. Follow the ECS-CLI compose documentation for generating the task definition within your AWS account.
-3. Add the task-definition to a new service within a new cluster and run the cluster.
+3. Add the generated task-definition to a new service within a new cluster and run the cluster.
 4. Hope that the magic works :)